fboglind/CM2011-NER-Entity-Linking/README.md

 ```

 ## Notes
-- **Dataset**: We target the **1177** subset for gold evaluation.
+- **Dataset**: The **1177** subset is used for gold evaluation.
 Other subsets are auto-annotated and can be used with care.
 - **Repro**: Set seeds; enable `--report_to none` in the trainer if you don't use WandB.
-- **GPU**: Paperspace or university GPU recommended.
+- **GPU**: GPU is recommended.
 CPU is fine for indexing and experimentation.

 ## Next steps
 - Run the baseline as-is.